 how to speak italian

-All of my tips so far have been rather individual, but the time has come: all your practicing will naturally lead you to the desire—and the skills—to speak Italian with a native speaker.
+All of my tips so far apply to individual learning.
+Now, the time has come: all your practicing will naturally give you the desire and skills to speak Italian with a native speaker.

-Even though it may be uncomfortable, spontaneous conversations have a steep learning curve: what you’re comfortable with and what needs to be improved becomes immediately apparent.
+• Have free-flowing conversations.
+As you’d expect, having conversations with Italian native speakers will be essential to your growth.
+Even though it may be uncomfortable, spontaneous conversations have an important benefit: what you’re comfortable with and what needs to be improved becomes immediately apparent.

-While speaking, it may also be useful to keep a list of unknown words and grammar constructions that your speaking partner uses.
+• Keep a list of unknown words and grammatical constructions your speaking partner uses.
 Look these up after your conversation and incorporate them into your regular Italian practice to master them.

 6. Perfect Your Italian Accent

-I’ve touched on this at points when discussing previous tips in this post, but having a good Italian accent will help you be understood when speaking.
+I’ve touched on this previously in this post, but having a good Italian accent will help you be understood when speaking.

 Luckily, having a passable—if not good—accent in Italian isn’t hard.
 Most of the sounds are the same as in English, aside from the rolled “r,” and things are written how they’re pronounced.

-As with other tips, make sure to record yourself to analyze your pronunciation.
-You could even show your recordings to a native Italian speaker for them to give you some honest feedback on your accent.
+• Make sure to record yourself to analyze your pronunciation.
+You can even let a native Italian speaker listen to your recordings so they can give you honest feedback on your accent.

-Duolingo and Rosetta Stone make speaking and voice recognition a central part of their learning platform, and Forvo is an online audio dictionary where you can hear the pronunciation of virtually any word in Italian.
+• Use smartphone apps and websites that focus on pronunciation practice.
+For example, Duolingo and Rosetta Stone make speaking and voice recognition a central part of their learning platform.
+There’s also Forvo, an online audio dictionary where you can hear the pronunciation of virtually any word in Italian.

 7. Grow Your Base Vocabulary